Plymouth City Council: Coat of arms

-The coat of arms of the City of Plymouth show the four towers of the old Plymouth Castle, with the saltire of Saint Andrew, who is the patron of Plymouth's oldest church.
+The coat of arms of the City of Plymouth shows the four towers of the old Plymouth Castle, with the saltire of Saint Andrew, who is the patron of Plymouth's oldest church.
 The crest is a blue naval crown with a red anchor held in a lion's paw.
 The crown and anchor were part of the crest of the former County Borough of Devonport and represent the importance of the Royal Navy in the life of the city.
 The Latin motto, Turris Fortissima est Nomen Jehova, means "The name of Jehovah is the strongest tower".